ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/how-to/check-if-there-are-any-changes-on-a-session.dotnet.markdown

 {PANEL/}

-{PANEL: Get Session Changes}
+{PANEL: Get Session Changes }

 * Use the session's advanced method `WhatChanged()` to get all changes made to all the entities tracked by the session.

-* For each entity that was modified, the details will include the name of the changed field, its old and new values,
+* For each entity that was modified, the details will include:
+  * The name and path of the changed field
+  * Its old and new values
-  and the type of change.
+  * The type of change

 ---